Sandhya's Kitchen

 • Tweet

-• Yummly
+• Threads

 Jump to Recipe

-How to make this Christmas Vegetable Tray Bake recipe?
+How to Make This Christmas Vegetable Tray Bake Recipe?

-roasted vegetables traybake
+christmas vegetables traybake before baking

 How to serve Roasted Vegetable Tray Bake this Christmas?